Menstrual Cycle Optimization with Feast/Famine Cycling

 An unhealthy gut flora can disrupt your hormonal levels and interrupt your menstrual cycle.
 It can also increase your chance of infections and symptoms related to PMS and menstruation, such as bloating, cramps, weight gain, fatigue, and headaches.

 Probiotics can help to keep a healthy vaginal flora, support hormonal health, optimize the menstrual cycle, and reduce PMS symptoms.
 Probiotic-rich foods include sauerkraut, kimchi, kombucha, kefir, and yogurt.
-I recommend that you take SBO Probiotics – Ultimate daily for supporting your menstrual cycle (23).
+I recommend that you take SBO Probiotics – Ultimate daily to support your menstrual cycle (23).

 Zinc